semigroups/Semigroups/README.md

 Both [orb] and [Semigroups] perform better when [orb] is compiled, so compile [orb]!

-* ensure that the [Digraphs] package version 1.0.0 or higher is available.
-  [Digraphs] must be compiled before [Semigroups] can be loaded.

-* get the [genss](http://gap-packages.github.io/genss) package version 1.6.5 or
-  higher

-* get the [images](http://gap-packages.github.io/images) package version 1.3.0 or
-  higher

 * download the package archive `semigroups-x.x.x.tar.gz` from the [Semigroups] webpage.